Siddhant000/snowflake-sale-analytics/README.md

 - Project is now a fully automated incremental ETL pipeline, similar to real industry systems.

 ## Day 7 - Analytics Layer + BI Dashboard Plan

+we built the Analytics Layer on top of the enriched fact table.
+This layer is optimized for dashboards, reporting, and faster query performance.

+It includes:

+- Materialized Views
+- Summary/Aggregated Tables
+- Product & Customer performance models
+- Monthly sales insights

+This is the layer that BI Tools (Power BI, Looker, Tableau) will directly connect to.